phac-nml/irida-next/docs-site/docs/set up irida next/organization/members/member-permissions.md

 id: member-permissions
 title: Permissions and Roles
 ---

-When you add a user to a project or group, you assign them a role.
-The role determines which actions they can take in IRIDA Next.
+##

-If you add a user to both a project’s group and the project itself, the higher role is used.
+When you add a user to a project or group, you assign each member a role.
+This role determines the actions that members are permitted to perform within IRIDA Next.

-## Roles
+# Roles

 The available roles are: